When, exactly, is the best time to invest in commercial solar? Is there a benefit for businesses to wait?

 International Solar Adoption Drives Manufacturing Success, Cost Advantages

 The recent surge in commercial installations in the United States is profoundly linked to solar’s popularity and success abroad.
 Over the past two decades many large, industrialized nations such as Germany, Japan and Italy have moved to a power generation model that strongly favors renewable energy, specifically solar.
 Government incentives offered abroad, such as Germany’s feed-in tariffs, motivated solar adoption throughout the country and further paved the way for worldwide module manufacturers to develop stronger capabilities and increased efficiencies to keep up with demand.
 As quality manufacturing became more and more nimble, the price of solar modules plummeted.
 In the five-year span between 2006 and 2011 alone, solar PV system pricing decreased more than 50%.
 Further refinement throughout the last decade has resulted in solar material costs that are stable and favorable for commercial applications.

 Sunsetting Financial Incentives Further Benefit System Costs

 Like Germany and other countries that provided financial incentives to stimulate renewable energy investment, the United States federal government also rolled out a limited-term tax credit opportunity for businesses going solar.
-The Investment Tax Credit (ITC) provides businesses with a 26% dollar-for-dollar tax credit on the total system cost for solar installations committed to in 2020.
-These tax credits will become far less lucrative in the near term, winding down to 22% in 2021, and decreasing even further to 10% in 2022.
+The Investment Tax Credit (ITC) provides businesses with a 26% dollar-for-dollar tax credit on the total system cost for solar installations committed to before the end of 2022.
+These tax credits will become less lucrative in the near term, winding down to 22% in 2023, and decreasing even further to 10% in 2024.